HenrikBengtsson/jottr.org-blogdown/content/post/2021-04-30-parallelly_1.25.0.md

 ncores <- parallelly::availableCores(omit = 1)
 ```

 Just use that and you'll be fine everywhere - it'll always give you a value of one or greater.
 It's neater and less error prone.
-Also, in contrast to `parallel::detectCores()`, `parallelly::availableCores()` respects various CU settings and configurations that the system wants your to follow.
+Also, in contrast to `parallel::detectCores()`, `parallelly::availableCores()` respects various CPU settings and configurations that the system wants your to follow.